 FOOD: Dinners and most other meals are at our hotels, but on 2 - 3 days we may have a picnic lunch or eat lunch at a restaurant along our route.
 Early breakfasts are simple, with yoghurt, bread, and eggs.
 Lunches and dinners are ordered off the menu.
 As in most of Mexico, the usual dishes are not spicy unless you ask for it or if you add hot sauce.
 Most dishes come with rice and a cooked vegetable.

 ACCOMMODATION: Our modern hotel in Villahermosa offers all the standard amenities, while our lodge at Palenque is very comfortable with extensive and birdy grounds and a great swimming pool.
 Our lodges in the Lacandon have comfortable rooms with plenty of birding on the grounds.
 All rooms have air conditioning or fans and private bathrooms; telephone calls and faxes can be made from the front desk.
 The Villahermosa and Palenque (and sometimes the Lacandon) hotels offer wireless internet connections.

-TRANSPORTATION: Travel will be in eight-passenger mini-buses.
+TRANSPORTATION: Travel will be in mini-buses.
 Participants should be able to ride in any seat in tour vehicle(s).